Pretty turquoise lake surrounded by mountains, Lake Haiyaha hike at Rocky Mountain National Park

 Bear Lake at sunset

-Optional Stop: bear Lake
+Optional Stop: Bear Lake

 Just like you wouldn’t skip dessert after dinner (or at least I wouldn’t), you don’t want to leave Rocky Mountain National Park without stopping at Bear Lake!
 It’s the park’s most popular lake, and it’s only a few feet out of your way.
 It adds .6 miles onto your hike.
 Bear Lake is a very easy trail and is wheelchair accessible.